 Everything is made fresh so you may be waiting for a little but I promise it’s worth it!
 Plus, they use seasonal ingredients, so, if you’ve visited before and your favorite dish isn’t on the menu, don’t fear, it will make a return when the time is right.

-In addition to bao buns, they also serve up some interesting combinations like the Vietnamese loaded fries, sushi boxes, and dumplings.
+In addition to bao buns, they also serve up some interesting combinations like Vietnamese loaded fries, sushi boxes, and dumplings.

 2. Ristorante Pizzeria Paradiso

 Opened in 2011, this authentic Italian restaurant and pizzeria have been busy serving up wood-fired pizzas to hungry guests.
 In fact, the main attraction of the restaurant is the genuine Italian wood-fired pizza oven.
-Nab a table close to the pizza oven and watch the chefs at work.
-Ristorante Pizzeria Paradiso is especially popular with families and advance bookings are recommended especially during the summer.

-At Paradiso, starters range from $18 NZD for a Caprese salad dish to $8.50 NZD for garlic bread.
+At Paradiso, starters range from $18.50 NZD for a Caprese salad dish to $10 NZD for garlic bread.
 They don’t have many mains outside of pizza but the Pork and Venison Lasagna is an interesting take on a classic option!

 This is easily the best pizza in Te Anau and perhaps all of Southland.
 Dairy-free mozzarella, as well as gluten-free bases, are available for all pizzas for a small charge.
-You can get traditional Italian flavored pizzas like Margherita, Napoli, and Prosciutto but interestingly there are some local New Zealand flavored pizzas available too.
+You can get traditional Italian-flavored pizzas like Margherita, Napoli, and Prosciutto but interestingly there are some local New Zealand-flavored pizzas available too.

 If you have a sweet tooth you have to try the Tiramisu for dessert!